 GeneCards Summary for CHMP2B Gene

 CHMP2B (Charged Multivesicular Body Protein 2B) is a Protein Coding gene.
 Diseases associated with CHMP2B include amyotrophic lateral sclerosis 17 and dementia, familial, nonspecific.
-Among its related pathways are Disease and Endocytosis.
+Among its related pathways are HIV Life Cycle and Infectious disease.
 GO annotations related to this gene include protein domain specific binding.
 An important paralog of this gene is CHMP2A.

 UniProtKB/Swiss-Prot for CHMP2B Gene